logo

 return generator()

-Or the handler could be generator.
+Or the handler could be a generator.

 @app.route('/generator/of/bytes')